leamas/spotify-make/README.md

   - Temporary installs used in a packaging context.

 ## News
+#### 2014-09-02:
+	    Spotify has released a new version 0.9.11.27.g2b1a638c.
+There is still no 32-bit build, see below.
+According to preliminary tests spotify-make works out of the box with the new version.

 #### 2014-05-26:
             Support for new version 0.9.10 available (64-bits hosts only, see below).